Walking with Fire: A Wildfire Documentary

 "I stand for documenting our truth, in an unseen world"

 Justin is an award-winning documentary photographer based in the Greater Kruger, South Africa – specialising in Conservation & Wildfires.

 Growing up with a fierce passion for wildlife, travel, and conservation - after completing secondary school at Michaelhouse, Sullivan studied Development & Environmental Studies at the University of Stellenbosch.
-He bought his first camera during a short trip to Germany, igniting his fervour for photography and film.
+He bought his first camera during his travels through Germany, igniting his fervour for photography.

 Through various projects and events, Sullivan up-skilled himself and started focusing on contemporary issues within South Africa.
 Shifting focus toward wildfires in late 2015, Sullivan sparked a renewed awareness to their importance and associated destruction.

 Sullivan’s conservation efforts and work have since been lauded both locally and internationally, earning him multiple global awards and exhibitions in various print and online publications.

-Sullivan continues to document wildfires in South Africa - in addition to highlighting the significance of the natural world and the animals that inhabit it; sparking inspiration for positive change and protection.
+Sullivan continues to highlight the significance of the natural world and the animals that inhabit it; sparking inspiration for positive change and protection.